evanx/redishub-legacy/README.md

 - authenticated clients can persist keys

 Initially, we will provide a disk-based archive limited to:
-- strings i.e. values of keys
+- string value of keys
-- hashes keys

-Later we will support archiving lists, sets, zsets and geos.
+Later we will support archiving hashes, lists, sets, zsets and geos.

 We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that the data that you make public can be served in volume by CloudFlare.
 This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.